nats-io/nats-site/content/documentation/server/gnatsd-auth.md

 ## Authorization examples

-You can start the server with authentication required by passing in the required credentials with the server start command.
+You can start the server with authentication required by passing in the required credentials on the command line.
 Alternatively, you can enable authentication and set the credentials in the server configuration file.

 ### Command line